 Lucille M. Nixon School proudly bears the name of an outstanding Palo Alto educator.
 From 1958 to 1963, Lucille (“Luchi”) Nixon served as consultant for curriculum and instruction for the elementary grades of the Palo Alto Unified School District.
 She had originally come to the district in 1948 as a classroom teacher.
-In 1956, she gained international attention when her poetry won her an audience with Japan’s Emperor Hirohito.
+In 1956, she gained international attention when her poetry won an award.
 She met an untimely death in 1963 at the age of 55.
 At that time, the Palo Alto Board of Education lamented her loss:

 “The district has lost a great educator, a teacher, a teacher of teachers, and above all, a creative person of remarkable stature.
 In a day of increasing specialization, she was able to make contributions on an astonishingly wide front which embraces reading and writing, social studies, art, literature, intercultural studies, programs for gifted students and the stimulation of creativity in young children.
 The district can take pride in the fact that it has created an environment in which a Lucille Nixon could develop and flourish.”